 The only thing it takes for a company to get a new foundation repair method approved for use in Texas is the signature of a single engineer.
 Frequently these engineers are either the designers of the system in use or employees of the company that installs them who have plenty of incentive to see the method approved.
 The only house leveling method approved for use in Texas prior to deregulation of the industry was the Bell Bottom Pier method.
 Up to that point, other methods had failed to demonstrate their ability to permanently solve serious foundation problems.

-Unlike the newer, more advanced house leveling methods, Bell Bottom Piers have been tested by time.
+Unlike the newer house leveling methods, Bell Bottom Piers have been tested by time and they are proven and permanent.
 There are reports published which detail its performance.
 They have supported structures without incident for decades.
 They are still the preferred method of foundation support.

-So what do you say to someone who offers a more advanced foundation repair method?
+So what do you say to someone who offers a “new and improved” foundation repair method?
 Prove it.